manuelseeger/sc2-ai-coach/README.md

 The `replays` collection of the DB should now be populated with replay documents.

 See `python repcli.py sync --help` for more options.
+You can always repopulate the DB from replay files without destroying anything.
+AICoach does not change anything on the replay data in the DB.

 ### (Optional) Additional settings

 Configure a wake hotkey.
 On pressing this key (combination) AICoach will wake up and ask for input.
 Default: `ctrl+alt+w`.

-Configure student.emoji if you want to show a different icon in the terminal output.
+Configure student.emoji if you want to show a [different icon](./playground/emojis.txt) in the terminal output.

 ```yaml
 # config.yourname.yml